Migrant deaths along the Mexico–United States border: Incidents of Border Patrol use of force

 On May 28, 2010, Anastasio Rojas, a 42-year-old Mexican migrant worker, was tased and beaten at the San Ysidro border crossing by more than a dozen Customs and Border Protection officers.
 Rojas' death was featured on the PBS News Magazine "Need to Know" in April 2012, in which several civilian eyewitnesses gave their testimony and provided two amateur videos of the event.
 According to the witnesses, he was facedown on the ground and handcuffed while he was being tased and beaten, all the while being surrounded by twelve officers.
 His pleas for help are clearly audible on the amateur footage.
 In the hours before Rojas' death, he had tried to file a complaint against a Border Patrol officer for kicking his injured ankle, that officer and another officer would later drive Rojas to the border alone at night, soon after Rojas sustained fatal injuries.
 Since the initial broadcast of "Need to Know", 16 members of congress have demanded a justice department investigation into Anastasio Rojas' death while in Border Patrol's custody, which is currently under way.
 He leaves behind a wife and five children.

 In June 2010, a 15-year-old Mexican citizen was shot to death on the Mexican side of the border near El Paso, Texas.
 The U.S. Border Patrol reported that the officers responded to a group of suspected illegal immigrants who were throwing rocks at them.
 President Felipe Calderón criticized the shooting by stating that "the use of firearms to repel attacks with stones represents disproportionate use of force".

+According to the data collected from No More Deaths from 2012 to 2015, there was at least 3586 gallons of water destroyed in the 800 square mile desert located near Arivaca, Arizona.
+This implies the intent of indirectly dehydrating migrants cause by U.S. border patrol agents.

 On 14 September 2018, US media reported that Jacklyn, a 7-year-old from Guatemala had died while in custody of US Customs.
 The girl's family denied she did not have enough food to eat before she died.